CSCfi/csc-user-guide/docs/articles/launching-a-virtual-machine-with-the-cPouta-web-interface.md

 **Figure 2.5** Floating IP association dialog

-**Please Note:** Starting 2018, allocated or assigned floating IPs would be billed at the rate of 0,2 BU/hr.
-You can additionally follow our [blog-post](http://pouta.blog.csc.fi) for management of floating IPs in a cPouta project.

 !!!
 Tip
-    Please Note: Starting 2018, allocated or assigned floating IPs would be billed at the rate of 0,2 BU/hr.
+    Please Note: Allocated or assigned floating IPs are billed at the rate of 0,2 BU/hr.
 You can additionally follow our [blog-post](http://pouta.blog.csc.fi) for management of floating IPs in a cPouta project.